 In April 1973 condemnation notices were sent to the owners of 82 properties, 45 of which were residential.
 Demolition and construction began soon afterwards.

 In 1974 ten new homes were built along the east side of the 500 block of North 20th Street.
 Several homes just north of Buttonwood Street on both 20th and 19th Streets were refurbished as replacement housing.
 Despite the offer of new or remodeled homes, only about 15 per cent of the original homeowners decided to stay.
 Many of the others moved out, lacking trust that the Franklin Town vision would ever be achieved.

 Ten attached two-story town homes along the east side of the 500 block of North 20th Street.
 These were the first structures built, in 1974, as part of the Franklin Town project.
-Number 519, with three bedrooms and two baths, is as of this month under contract after listing for $435,000.
+Number 519, with three bedrooms and two baths, sold in March 2019 for $520,000.

 Korman Suites, an extended stay hotel, was built in 1975 at the former site of the Preston Retreat.
 Hamilton Townhouses Condominiums were built across 20th Street from Korman Suites, and then the Franklin Town project came to a crawl due to a tanking real estate market nationwide.